Orthogonalized Synthetic Controls: Appendix A

 \textbf{Proof:} The conditions of Theorem 0 of \cite{Herrndorf1985} are satisfied, which provides a Functional Central Limit Theorem for partial sums for $\alpha$-mixing processes.
 Therefore, the partial sums function $\hat{B}(r) = \sum_{i=1}^{\lfloor rn \rfloor} X_i/(\sigma \sqrt{n})$ converges weakly to the standard Wiener measure.
+As pointed out by \cite{Phillips_2005} (see page 119), when Assumption 3.2.2 holds and $\hat{B}(r)$ is converging weakly to the standard Wiener measure, then standard functional limit arguments and Wiener integration show that